wp-plugins/pardot/README.txt

 == Changelog ==

+= 1.0.3 =
+Added form caching for faster rendering and less requests

 = 1.0.2 =
-Fix a caching issue that was causing the most recently-used form to render on all posts/pages Extended API cache timeout
+1. Fix a caching issue that was causing the most recently-used form to render on all posts/pages
+1. Extended API cache timeout

 = 1.0.1 =
 Fix bug with form order in content